 Yes, we had a horrible experience but that doesn’t necessarily mean you will.
 Under good weather conditions, it’s likely a nice yet challenging trek to see some pastel colors on a mountainside.
 If you want to wake up early to spend 6-7 hours in a van to see that, we say go for it.
 We know many people who have done the Rainbow Mountain trek under better conditions who had a great experience and recommend it.
 We can’t disagree with that.

-You can find tons of articles out there raving about how great Rainbow Mountain is.
+You can find tons of articles out there raving about how amazing Rainbow Mountain is.
+It is possible to have a good experience here.
+We don’t argue with that.
 We simply want this to serve as a different look at this tourist attraction that’s suddenly been thrusted into popularity.

 We absolutely do NOT recommend going if it is raining, or even if it has been raining during the past few days.
 You almost certainly will not have an enjoyable experience.
-It’s simply not worth it in our opinion.
+Under rainy conditions, it is simply not worth it in our opinion.
+And we would strongly disagree with any tour operator (or anyone) who claims otherwise.

 Tips If You Do Go To Rainbow Mountain